 If you're a busy cook, you'll appreciate the set-it-and-forget-it convenience of making meals in the slow cooker.
 In many cases, it can be as easy as dump it in, turn it on, walk away.
 But there are times when you'll get better results with just a little tweak here and there.
 So, to make sure all that hands-off cooking turns out just the way you want it, I'll share our top 10 tips to help you get the most flavorful results every time.

-Tips for Making the Best Slow Cooker Meals
+10 Tips to Make the Best Slow Cooker Meals

 Every slow cooker behaves differently—you may have to adjust cooking times depending on whether your cooker runs hotter or faster.
 You'll get to know your own machine the more you use it.
 These tips will help you get better results no matter what make or model you're using.

 1. Browning is better.
 Slow cooker recipes don't always instruct you to brown meat before adding it to the pot, but there are some advantages to doing so.
 If you sear it with a little oil in a hot skillet, the meat develops more complex flavors and improves the dish.
 And if you dredge the meat in flour before you brown it, your sauce will thicken up to make a gravy.
 You should always brown ground beef or any ground meat before adding it to your slow cooker: otherwise, the meat will clump together and add lots of grease to the finished product.

 2. Cut with care.
 Chopping and slicing ingredients into like-size pieces helps them cook evenly.
 For example, cut dense root vegetables like carrots and potatoes into pieces of the same size so they'll all be finished cooking at the same time.
 Do the same thing if you're cutting up meats, follow the same guideline.